 Strength Training with What You’ve Got on Hand

+If you’re just starting with a new strength-training regimen or trying to maintain a healthy weight, the last thing you want to think about is spending money on heavy weights and elaborate machinery.
 Exercise equipment can be expensive, cumbersome, and bulky, which is why it often ends up covered in cobwebs rather than sweat.
-But you don’t need a treadmill, weights or a squat rack to build muscle at home; with a little creativity, you can fashion a number of household items into fitness gear.
+But you don’t need a treadmill, weights, or a squat rack to build muscle at home; with a little creativity, you can fashion a number of household items into fitness gear.

 If you want to recreate the feeling of free weights, look no further than your kitchen or pantry.
-Cans of soups or beans typically weigh 1 – 2 pounds.
-They are also the right shape to fit snuggly in the palm of your hand, making them perfect for bicep curls and tricep extensions.
+Cans of soups or beans typically weigh 1 – 2 pounds; they are also the right shape to fit snuggly in the palm of your hand, making them perfect for bicep curls and tricep extensions.
 The next door to explore is that of your refrigerator.
-A gallon of liquid (juice, milk, water, etc.) weighs approximately 8 – 9 pounds.
+A quart of liquid (juice, milk, water, etc.) weighs approximately 4 – 5 pounds (you can step up the weight by using a gallon jug, which weighs closer to 8 pounds).
 These bottles are easy to grip, which is why they’re useful for exercises that engage a number of muscle groups like body squats, lunges, or shoulder presses.

-For a workout that focuses on toning your core, grab a couple of hand towels.
+For a workout that strengthens your core, grab a couple of hand towels.
 Yes, you read correctly.
-By placing a towel under each foot, you can do a number of different abdominal exercises more effectively such as mountain climbers, knee tucks, and feet pikes.
+By placing a towel under each foot, you can do a number of different abdominal exercises — mountain climbers, knee tucks, and feet pikes — more effectively.
 This Monday, change up your workout by engineering your own equipment.